arosenfeld/immunedb/docs/install_docker.rst

 .. code-block:: bash

-    $ docker run -it arosenfeld/immunedb:v0.24.1
+    $ docker run -v $HOME/immunedb_share:/share \

-This will start a shell with ImmuneDB and accessory scripts pre-installed.
+        -p 5000:5000 -p 8080:8080 -it arosenfeld/immunedb:v0.24.1

+This will start a shell with ImmuneDB and accessory scripts pre-installed as well as create a shared directory between the host and Docker container.
+Files placed in the host's ``$HOME/immunedb_share`` directory and it will appear in ``/share`` within the Docker container (and vice versa).
+Additionally, MySQL stores its data in ``/share/mysql_data`` so databases will persist across multiple container invocations.

 The location of important files are:

 - ``/root/germlines``: IMGT aligned germlines for IGH, TCRA, and TCRB.
 - ``/apps/clearcut/clearcut``: The ``clearcut`` executable for